Product

 Business Academy Metrics 101

 Of all the metrics you need to track as a SaaS company, lifetime value (LTV) may be the most mysterious.
-It feels difficult to calculate, and then once you have the calculation, you don’t really know what to do with it whether it’s good or bad.
+It feels difficult to calculate, and once you have the calculation, you don’t know what to do with it, whether good or bad.

-Hopefully today we can demystify the metric and offer some insight to help you use that metric better within your company!
+Hopefully, today, we can demystify the metric and offer some insight to help you use it better within your company!

 Table of contents: